uswitch/rvu-codetest/IN-OFFICE_EXTENSION.md

 # Types of discount

-A plan can have any combination of three types of discounts, or it can have no discounts at all.
+A plan can have a discount applied to the whole bill.

 A discount looks as follows: